Skip to content

 Chawan

-First things first, you’ll need something to make your matcha in and to drink it from.
-Matcha bowls can come in all sorts of shapes, colors and sizes.
-From traditional and plain to colorful and contemporary, there’s a bowl to suit every taste.
-The two things that they will all have in common are a wide, flat base and high sides.
-You may see this style referred to by the Japanese term chawan, which literally means tea bowl.
-It is common to match the style of the bowl with the season.
-If you don’t have a chawan any wide bowl will do.
-Before I owned any chawan I often used rice or cereal bowls.
+First, you’ll need something to make the tea in and drink it from.
+Matcha is traditionally prepared and served in bowls called chawan.
+They can come in all sorts of shapes, colors, and sizes.
+From traditional and plain to colorful and contemporary, there’s a chawan to suit every taste.
+The two things that they will all have in common are a wide, flat base that allows enough room for whisking.

 Chashaku

 The chashaku is a scoop used to measure out portions of matcha powder.
-Usucha, or thin tea, usually calls for one and a half to two scoops of tea.
+They are usually made from a narrow, thin piece of bamboo but wood and ivory are also used.
+Usucha, or thin tea, usually calls for one and a half to two scoops of matcha green tea.
 This usually works out to about 2g of tea.
-I personally like the authentic look and feel of a bamboo scoop but a teaspoon could do the job just as easily.
-Tea masters have traditionally carved their own scoops, giving them a poetic name that suits their seasonal identity.
+I like the authentic look and feel of a bamboo scoop but a teaspoon could do the job just as easily.
+Tea masters have traditionally carved their scoops, giving them a poetic name that suits their seasonal identity.

 Hishaku